stargate/docker-images/examples/stargate-jwt-auth/README.md

 The CQL files in the `scripts` directory are mounted and run using a docker-cqlsh image.
 The `cqlshrc` file gives the docker-cqlsh image user permissions to insert the data.

-`cqlsh_Dockerfile` and `cqlsh_entrypoint.sh` are WIP to create a cqlsh docker image to use with Stargate.

 # Additional information on what the CQL script does:

 ## Create some data